 "Was she a Witch Guide, perchance?
 I could easily imagine her selling the most biscuits at wand point."

 The man gave a shout of laughter, clapping him on the shoulder.
 "I'm going to enjoy having you as a brother-in-law, Malfoy."
-Stepping close, he lowered his voice and confided, "It will be pleasant not to have to curse someone I enjoy chatting with for trying to get off with my wife."
+He lowered his voice and confided, "It will be pleasant not to have to curse someone I enjoy chatting with for trying to get off with my wife."

 Keeping his lips curved in a show of good humour, Lucius said, "You never need worry.
 I shall treat your dear wife as a sister."